Code-Institute-Submissions/CI-MS3-acronym-base/README.md

 ## Design

 Page design across all the pages will consist of a black and white theme with some grey fields to stand out in the white background.
 The idea is to have a similar look to the physical dictionary page.
-The logo will be basic and clear- "Acronym Base", highlighting it with typewriter fonts.
+The logo will be basic and clear- "AcronymBase", highlighting it with typewriter fonts.
 All text and buttons will be plain and simple.

-* Logo - "Acronym Base" will have stronger look comparing to other fonts used on the page, it will have a typewriter-style font to express the idea that the page is all about text and is designed to have a similar feel to a physical dictionary page.
+* Logo - "AcronymBase" will have stronger look comparing to other fonts used on the page, it will have a typewriter-style font to express the idea that the page is all about text and is designed to have a similar feel to a physical dictionary page.
 Light grey background with black text fonts.

-* Footer will have the same look as Navbar, will be grey and white, simple text with year and developers name on the left side and icons for Github, LinkedIn and Email on the right side.
+* Footer will have the same look as Navbar, will be grey background and black text, simple text with year and developers name on the left side and icons for Github, LinkedIn and Email on the right side.

 * Search Bar will be basic and will draw users attention by being placed in the upper centre of the main page, just below the NavBar.
 Will have search glass icon and reset search entry button on the side.